 The Calligraphy Competition

-The Calligraphy Competition is open to all students of New Zealand schools and tertiary institutions.
+The Calligraphy Competition is organised by the Confucius Institute at the University of Canterbury and International Language Exchange Pathways (ILEP) and is open to all students of New Zealand schools and tertiary institutions.
 Both native and non-native speakers of Chinese are welcome to enter.
 Winning entries are collected into book published by CIUC.
-For more information, contact Chris Shi:

 The Chinese Bridge Competition